 Netflix is a public company that is listed on the US-based NASDAQ exchange under the ticker ‘NFLX’.
 This means that you will need to find a UK stock broker that provides access to international shares.

 Not only this, but you also need to ensure that the platform is right for your needs.
-For example, look at the types of fees the broker charges, as well as what payment methods are supported.
+For example, look at the fees that the broker charges, as well as what payment methods are supported.
 Most importantly, you need to ensure that the broker is regulated by the Financial Conduct Authority (FCA).

 To point you in the right direction, below you will find a selection of UK stockbrokers that allow you to buy Netflix shares.

-80.5% of retail investor accounts lose money when trading CFDs with this provider.
+Sponsored ad.
+68% of retail investor accounts lose money when trading CFDs with this provider.